arielgee/Sage-Like/.misc/tasks.md

 	* 4 tests each with 14 feeds, 8 of them bad:
 		> `_fixXMLParsingErrors(XMLUnknownNamedEntities.decodeMap)` and then `parseFromString()`								==> RESULTS in ms: average:588.25 , median:580.5
 		> `parseFromString()`, if fail `_fixXMLParsingErrors(XMLUnknownNamedEntities.decodeMap)` and then `parseFromString()`	==> RESULTS in ms: average:525.75 , median:524
+* rename from unknownNamedEntityInXMLToDecimal to unknownNamedEntityInXMLToHex (rename also in here)
 ---

 ## Now
-* rename from unknownNamedEntityInXMLToDecimal to String.prototype.unknownNamedEntityInXMLToHex (rename also in here)
-* ??? remove '&' and ';' '&#x' from entities-decode-map.json an compensate in String.prototype.unknownNamedEntityInXMLToDecimal
+* ??? remove '&' and ';' '&#x' from entities-decode-map.json an compensate in String.prototype.unknownNamedEntityInXMLToHex
 * make `string.replace(g_feed.regexpJunkAfterXMLDocElement, "$1") // junk after document element` to start search from string end
 * NOT WORKING: replace(reXMLInvalidChars, ""). see: C:\inetpub\wwwroot\feed-test-parse-error-4.xml
 * some way to display feed status numbers(error count, loading count etc)